recipy/recipy/README.md

  *  `[data]`
 	 * `hash_inputs` - compute and store SHA-1 hashes of input files, via [`git-hash-object`](https://git-scm.com/docs/git-hash-object)
 	 * `hash_outputs` - compute and store SHA-1 hashes of output files, via [`git-hash-object`](https://git-scm.com/docs/git-hash-object)
+	 * `file_diff_outputs` - store diff between the old output and new output file, if the output file exists before the script is executed
  *  `[database]`
  	 * `path = /path/to/file.json` - set the path to the database file
  * `[ignored metadata]`